kmifka/hass_lmair/README.md

 ### Marker Mapping

-Markers can be used to reflect and **set the states** of stateless actuators (e.g., lights, blinds) via the Light Manager Air.
-This is especially useful for:
+Markers can be used to map the states of actuators, which are by default stateless in the Light Manager Air.

-- Providing feedback for automations
-- Status visualization within the Light Manager
-- Triggering and managing scenes
+To ensure markers are updated when an actuator is operated, you need to configure the Light Manager in AirStudio.
+In the actuator management section of AirStudio, select the mapped marker in the "Marker | Sensor" column.

 To configure marker mappings, add the following to your `configuration.yaml` file:

 ```yaml
 light_manager_air:
   marker_mappings: